roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

+===

- ****** A Conspiracy of Sluts Ch.
-02 ****** byfastandsloppy© Then their hands were on her, holding her, controlling her; strong hands.
+Then their hands were on her, holding her, controlling her; strong hands.
 They were laying her back on the mattress, working with unified but wordless intent as they positioned her for the next act.
 Paige's heart beat quicker.
 Her pussy squirmed and dripped with expectation.

  Tony was down by her feet, kissing along her legs as he pulled off her panties and pried her thighs open.
 Neil was climbing up on the bed, crawling up toward the headboard on his knees, smiling down past his proud erection as he loomed over her.
 Paige looked from one to the other with wild, disbelieving eyes.
 She swallowed heavily.